curityio/kubernetes-training/README.md

 - Use persistent volumes for data storage.
 - Parameterize and protect configuration data for a deployment pipeline.
-- Customize the API gateway to include plugins for the phantom token and token handler.
+- Customize the API gateway to include plugins for the phantom token and OAuth proxy.

 ### Free Resources